RetroDECK/ES-DE/USERGUIDE-DEV.md

 ![alt text](images/es-de_alternative_emulators.png "ES-DE Scraper Settings") _The system-wide alternative emulators interface.
 An entry in bold and with a gear symbol indicates that an alternative emulator has been selected._

+**Launch on other screen** _(Android only)_

+Via this interface you can enable support for launching games on the other screen on dual-screen Android devices.
+To enable overall support make sure to toggle _Enable launch on other screen_ and following this you can control the behavior per system via this GUI.
+By default all systems will launch on the other screen, so only disable it for the systems where you prefer to have games launching on the primary screen instead.
+When you enable this option there will also be an additional entry added to the metadata editor named _Launch on screen_ where you can override the screen launching on a per-game basis.

 **Game media directory**

 This setting defines the directory for game media, i.e. images, videos and PDF manuals that have normally been downloaded by the scraper.
 The default location is _~/ES-DE/downloaded_media_